 - 12 May 2016: Aurelio Ruiz.
 Reproducibility in Research.

-- María de Maeztu Reproducibility Award - PhD workshop 2016 and PhD workshop 2017
+- María de Maeztu Reproducibility Award - PhD workshop 2016, PhD workshop 2017 and PhD Workshop 2018

 - Additional details on this news